As early as 1928

 From 1958 to 1997

-Zhang Naiji lent the object to the International Exhibition of Chinese Art in London in 1935, see Catalogue of the International Exhibition of Chinese Art (London, Royal Academy of Arts, November 28, 1935 - March 7, 1936), cat.
-281 (ill.).
-Zhang was a salt merchant born to a prestigious family in Zhejiang.
+Naiji Zhang (also known as N.C.
+Chang) lent the object to the International Exhibition of Chinese Art in London in 1935, see Catalogue of the International Exhibition of Chinese Art (London, Royal Academy of Arts, November 28, 1935 - March 7, 1936), cat.
+281 (mistakenly identified as a glass bead).
+Naiji Zhang was a businessman, born to a prestigious family in Zhejiang that made their wealth in the silk and salt industries.
 He collected ancient Chinese art objects and Chinese coins.
-Zhang amassed his collection whilst living in Shanghai, before leaving for America in 1938, and acquired his objects onsite of archeological excavations (see: Alfred Salmony, Chinese Jade through the Centuries: From Private and Museum Collections (New York: The Gallery, 1968), cat.
-9. The collection of Chinese art and antiquities assembled by Paul Singer over time was purchased by him on behalf of Arthur M. Sackler, Jillian Sackler, the Arthur M. Sackler Foundation, the AMS Foundation for the Arts, Sciences, and Humanities and later was transferred to the children of Arthur M. Sackler.
+Zhang amassed his collection whilst living in Shanghai, before leaving for America in 1938, and acquired his objects onsite of archeological excavations (see: Alfred Salmony, Chinese Jade through the Wei Dynasty.
+New York: The Ronald Press Company, 1963: 115.).It is likely that Zhang acquired this object as early as 1928, however there is documentary proof that he owned the object in 1935.

+See note 4.
+The collection of Chinese art and antiquities assembled by Paul Singer was purchased by him on behalf of Arthur M. Sackler, Jillian Sackler, the Arthur M. Sackler Foundation, the AMS Foundation for the Arts, Sciences, and Humanities and later was transferred to the children of Arthur M. Sackler.

 - Previous Owner(s)

 Zhang Naiji 1899-1948